willnotwish/willnotwish.github.io/_posts/2016-09-30-arscopes-sti-included-modules.md

 categories: activerecord modules scopes
 ---

-Sometimes, Active Record's STI is very helpful, and sometimes it's not.
-I've found that it can mess up my carefully crafted class methods (aka *scopes*).
+Sometimes, Active Record's STI is very useful, but sometimes it confuses the issue.
+I found that it can complicate my carefully crafted class methods (aka *scopes*).
 When I began to include modules in my models to help organise functionality, STI got in the way a bit.
+Here's what I found out.

-### An example
+### The problem domain

 For my running club's website, I needed an **Event** base class to represent "something" that takes (or took) place at a given time on a given date.
 I used AR's STI mechanism to define all sorts of events such as Social Event, a Christmas Party, a Training Run and a Race.
 These all inherit from the base class Event.